The Electoral Supporter Base of the Alternative for Germany

 Date Written: September 25, 2017

-Using a recent nation-wide survey, we provide the first analysis of the supporter base of the Alternative for Germany (AfD) since the party’s split and ideological reorientation in mid-2015.
+Using the data from a recent nationwide survey, we provide the first analysis of the supporter base of the Alternative for Germany (AfD) since the party’s split and ideological re-orientation in mid-2015.
 Deriving our hypotheses from the literature on Populist Radical Right Parties (PRRPs) in Western Europe, our empirical findings strongly indicate that the electoral success of Germany’s newest right-wing party is due to the same set of socio-economic, attitudinal and contextual factors proven so important in other countries.
-Right-wing political attitudes concerning immigration, political distrust, fears of personal economic decline, as well as gender and socialization effects make up the list of the most relevant explanatory variables.
-There is little support for recent interpretations of the AfD as solely the result of a substance-free protest against mainstream parties.
+Right-wing political attitudes concerning immigration, political distrust, fears of personal economic decline, as well as gender and socialisation effects are the most relevant explanatory variables.
+There is little support for recent interpretations of the AfD as solely the result of an insubstantial protest against mainstream parties.
 Rather, the party already appears to have formed a coherent supporter base motivated by both cultural and economically right-wing policy preferences.

 Keywords: AfD, voting, Germany, panel study, Populist Radical Right Parties